wuyuansushen/aria2c_TrackersList/README.md

 ```

 # Aria2c script
-1.Please move this script in `/usr/lib`
+1.We advise you locate this script in `/usr/lib`

 2.If you have this ability,I advise you to add it to __crontab__